Opsio - Cloud and AI Solutions

 Is this really free — what's the catch?

 Genuinely free.
 The pentest is our way of demonstrating capability to qualified prospects.
 We invest 40-60 engineer-hours per engagement on the expectation that some customers will engage us for paid remediation or ongoing managed services.
-Roughly 35% of free pentest recipients convert to a paid engagement within 12 months; the rest simply get the report and move on.
-No hidden fees, no invoice.
+Roughly 35% of free pentest recipients convert to a paid engagement (remediation, managed cloud security, or our paid penetration testing service) within 12 months; the rest simply get the report and move on.
+No hidden fees, no invoice for the free pentest itself.

 Why do you require an application instead of just a form?